jeremy21212121/trivia-frontend/README.md

 ## Why?

 I wanted a simple, ad-free trivia web app to play on my phone.
 I couldn't find one that I liked, so I [made one](https://github.com/jeremy21212121/trivia) a couple years ago.
 It has some limitations, but mostly I really wanted multiple arbitrary categories per game.
 Instead of making the client increasingly complex, I split this game into a REST-ish backend and a simpler client.
-Once this frontend is done, I want to make one with native script.

 ## Technical overview